amncjf/fns-support-docs/dnstoens/importguide/host-in-parallel.md

 The DNSLink record could instead reference and IPNS link, `dnslink=/ipns/`, however we will use the immutable CID instead of an IPNS name for the purposes of this guide.
 To explore using IPNS, see: [Serve Dynamic Blockchain Content through DNS records](/dnstoens/importguide/dynamic-blockchain-content).

-### Step 3: Setup your ENS name’s records to point to IPFS Content
+### Step 3: Setup your FNS name’s records to point to IPFS Content

-Content hash records within the ENS protocol work similarly, except they are not updated by logging into your DNS domain.
-Instead, records are updated by interacting with the blockchain using a cryptographic key for the Ethereum wallet allowed to sign and approve transactions to make changes to the ENS records stored on the blockchain.
+Content hash records within the FNS protocol work similarly, except they are not updated by logging into your DNS domain.
+Instead, records are updated by interacting with the blockchain using a cryptographic key for the Filecoin wallet allowed to sign and approve transactions to make changes to the FNS records stored on the blockchain.

-This can be done by logging into the [ENS Manager App](https://app.ens.domains) and updating the content record hash.
+This can be done by logging into the [FNS Manager App](https://app.fildomains.com) and updating the content record hash.
 Since we are using an IPFS CID, the formatting will be as follows:

 `ipfs://bafybeiaysi4s6lnjev27ln5icwm6tueaw2vdykrtjkwiphwekaywqhcjze`